-Actually the Missouri angler runs up the tributaries of Ozark highland reservoirs with his outboard engine until the water gets too skinny.
+The Missouri angler runs up the tributaries of Ozark highland reservoirs with his outboard engine until the water gets too skinny.
 Then he moves farther up the creek or river with his trolling motor to reach early spring bass.

-“In early spring there is always a migration of fish that go up the rivers,” Blankenship says.
+“In early spring, there is always a migration of fish that go up the rivers,” Blankenship says.
 He believes bass in the tributaries migrate down into the lake in late fall and early winter to find warmer and more stable conditions in deeper water.
 Then when warm spells and longer daylight hours occur in early spring, bass leave the deeper water and migrate to the riverine sections of the upper lake.

 Sunshine determines if bass are more active on the flats or the steeper rock banks.
-“There will be days whenever the sun has been beating on the rocks and the fish will be right up on the shoreline where as soon as your bait hits the water you will catch them right tight to the bank,” Blankenship says.
+“There will be days whenever the sun has been beating on the rocks, and the fish will be right up on the shoreline where as soon as your bait hits the water, you will catch them right tight to the bank,” Blankenship says.

 The water temperature in the tributaries usually dictates which lures Blankenship prefers throwing for early spring bass.
-During the earliest stages of the bass migration into the tributaries, Blankenship tries slow-moving lures such as suspending jerkbaits, jigs or a Texas-rigged Gene Larew Lures Hoo Daddy creature bait.
+During the earliest stages of the bass migration into the tributaries, Blankenship tries slow-moving lures such as suspending jerkbaits, jigs, or a Texas-rigged Gene Larew Lures Hoo Daddy creature bait.
 If the weather has been sunny and warm for a few days, he suggests trying faster moving lures such as Storm Lures Wiggle Wart crankbaits or spinnerbaits.

-The tournament competitor notes the tributary pattern can last for two to three weeks until the fishing pressure starts slowing down the bite or the bass migrate farther up river than his bass boat can travel.
+The tournament competitor notes the tributary pattern can last for two to three weeks until the fishing pressure starts slowing down the bite or the bass migrate farther upriver than his bass boat can travel.
 He suggests anglers with jet-driven boats can run farther up the river to continue catching those fish throughout the spring and summer.